Savings or scam? BBB warns Temu takes personal info, citing hundreds of complaints

 "They build a file on you," Bernas said.

-Like many online companies, Temu straight out tells you that it collects all kinds of information from your name, phone number, and address to your birthdate, social media photos, and your social security number.
+Like many online companies, Temu tells you that it collects all kinds of information, from your name, phone number, and address to your birthdate, social media photos, and social security number.

 It also automatically collects data from your phone, tablet, or laptop, information like the operating system, browsing history, and location data.